tonellicueto/ill-said_thoughts_blog/_posts/2022-02-22-linearalgebrainaction1.md

 $$\sum_{k=0}^{p-1}\omega^{-k}x^k,$$

 where $\omega$ is a $p$th root of unity, which is very misterious in itself.
 Using linear algebra we can get a gratifying proof of this result and more: even a full proof of [Kummer theory](https://en.wikipedia.org/wiki/Kummer_theory) with computational content[^ext].
+Even though many of the techniques highlighted here are not new, linear algebra makes these results more accessible to students who have just learned Galois theory in a way that many deductions follow in a more natural flow than writing formulas that give the desired result.

 [^ext]: I leave for a future post dealing with the [Artin–Schreier theory](https://en.wikipedia.org/wiki/Artin%E2%80%93Schreier_theory).